isabella232/pmp-support-site/docs/020_authentication.md

 });
 ```

-### Generating Credentials
+## Credential Creation

 See `urn:collectiondoc:form:createcredentials` in [the home doc](https://api.pmp.io).

+* Uses the "publish" endpoint
+* Must have header `Content-Type: application/x-www-form-encoded`
-Uses the "publish" endpoint, content-type must be set to "application/x-www-form-encoded", and these optional parameters may be included:
+* These optional form parameters may be included:

 Parameter       | Default   | Usage
 --------------- | --------- | -----